MystenLabs/sui/doc/in-progress/time.md

 }
 ```

-Which returns the point in time when the current epoch started, as a millisecond granularity unix timestamp in a `u64`.  **This value changes roughly once every 24 hours**, when the Epoch changes.
+The preceding example returns the point in time when the current epoch started, as a millisecond granularity unix timestamp in a `u64`.  **This value changes roughly once every 24 hours**, when the epoch changes.

-The value returned by this function can be updated in tests for time-sensitive code that use `sui::test_scenario`, using
+Tests based on `sui::test_scenario` for time-sensitive code that uses the previous function can use `sui::test_scenario::later_epoch` to simulate the progress of time:

 ```
 module sui::test_scenario {